Winter Wonder Deals! ⛄️❄️

 Warm Up Your Winter Nights with 15% off Any Meal Plan!

 Pea protein is a protein obtained from yellow peas and used as a supplement.
 It is vegan and hypoallergenic, making it ideal for any diet.
 It is used to improve the protein level in smoothies and shakes.

-Pea protein includes iron and is considered to be of high quality.
-It aids in weight loss, muscular building, and cardiovascular health.Branch-chain amino acids, especially arginine, which promotes heart health and blood flow, are abundant in pea protein.
-Leucine, valine, isoleucine helps in muscle growth .
+Branch-chain amino acids, especially arginine, which promotes heart health and blood flow, are abundant in pea protein.
+Leucine, valine, and isoleucine help in muscle growth.Branch-chain amino acids, especially arginine, which promotes heart health and blood flow, are abundant in pea protein.
+Leucine, valine, and isoleucine help in muscle growth .

 In general, animal proteins digest and absorb more quickly than plant-based proteins.
 Just falling behind soy protein and chickpeas, pea protein is still one of the most easily digested plant-based proteins.

 Pea protein powder has a high iron concentration.
 Men and premenopausal women have different iron levels.
 Premenopausal women get 28%-42% of the daily recommended consumption, whereas postmenopausal women and men get 62%-94%.

 Iron is abundant in both plant and animal foods, although iron in plant foods is less absorbable than iron in animal foods.

 Pea protein powder does not only have high nutritional value but is also suitable for one's health.

 Resistance training paired with pea protein powder can help to build muscles.
 It is believed that men lifting weights who take around 50 gm of pea protein per day can gain the same amount of muscle mass as those who consume whey protein